-Power calculations for an anticipated sample size of N=1400 participants gave 97% power to detect a small interaction effect between two binary variables (f=0.1) using an ANOVA F-test at the 5% significance level.
-Formal analyses, conducted in Stata v.14, used the pooled dataset harmonized from 13 trials; a fourteenth (#8) had no data on the primary outcome, as children were aged 12 - 24 months.
+Power calculations for an anticipated sample size of N = 1,400 participants gave 97% power to detect a small interaction effect between two binary variables (f = 0.1) using an analysis of variance F-test at the 5% significance level.
+Formal analyses, conducted in Stata v.14, (StataCorp LLC, College Station, TX, USA) used the pooled dataset harmonized from 13 trials; a 14th (#8) had no data on the primary outcome, as children were aged 12-24 months.
 The purpose of the statistical analyses was to assess whether baseline child age moderated the effect of IY on disruptive behavior (ECBI-I) postintervention.
-Three statistical issues needed addressing: (i) the pooled data had a hierarchical structure with families (Level 1) nested within parenting groups (Level 2) within the intervention arm, and parenting groups nested within trials (Level 3); (ii) there was some variation in design features of the original trials that needed accounting for, such as stratified randomization, and changes in allocation ratios over the trial duration; (iii) it was necessary to minimize any missing data biases.
-We addressed these issues using a one-stage model which, in one step, models the IPD to answer the moderation questions.
-One stage models carry the advantage of greater efficiency in terms of power when between-trial and withintrial moderation effects do not differ (Fisher et al., 2017).
+Three statistical issues needed addressing: (a) the pooled data had a hierarchical structure with families (Level 1) nested within parenting groups (Level 2) within the intervention arm, and parenting groups nested within trials (Level 3); (b) there was some variation in design features of the original trials that needed accounting for, such as stratified randomization, and changes in allocation ratios over the trial duration; (c) it was necessary to minimize any missing data biases.
+We addressed these issues using a one-stage model that, in one step, models the IPD to answer the moderation questions.
+One stage models carry the advantage of greater efficiency in terms of power when between-trial and within-trial moderation effects do not differ (Fisher, Carpenter, Morris, Freeman, & Tierney, 2017).

-We used multilevel/mixed effects modelling with post ECBI-I as the dependent variable, with fixed effects for trial arm, trial mean age (between-trial variable), participant age deviation from trial mean age (within-trial variable) and respective interaction terms.
+We used multilevel/mixed effects modeling with post ECBI-I as the dependent variable, with fixed effects for trial arm, trial mean age (between-trial variable), participant age deviation from trial mean age (within-trial variable), and respective interaction terms.
 Tests of the effects of the interaction terms then provided assessments of the between-trial and within-trial moderating effects of age.
 Importantly this allowed us to assess empirically whether these two moderating effects differed; if such a difference was statistically significant at a liberal 10% test level then two separate moderating effects were allowed, if not a more powerful model with a single interaction term was fitted.
-The size of any IY effect moderation was described by a moderation index which was constructed as the change in IY effect on post-test ECBI-I per one (pooled sample) standard deviation change in baseline age.
+The size of any IY effect moderation was described by a moderation index, which was constructed as the change in IY effect on posttest ECBI-I per one (pooled sample) standard deviation change in baseline age.